Estate Planning CanadaWhat Happens To Your TFSA When You Die?

 If you’re like most people, you like to be in control.

-You want to be in charge of your career, of your money, of your life in general.
+You want to be in charge of your career, your money, and your life in general.
 But life tends to break out in uncontrollable ways.

-There is some good news, though: While you can’t prevent many of life’s surprises, you can prepare for them.
+Some good news: While you can’t prevent many of life’s surprises, you can prepare for them.

-Take that far-off (you hope) day when your life comes to its end.
+Take that far-off (you hope) day when your life ends.

 If you’ve worked hard, saved, and spent wisely, chances are there will be some money left over after you’re gone.